 Do you hear that…nature is calling?
-Go ahead and grab a few of your closest friends and head to Anderson County for an action packed weekend in our 80,000 acres of wilderness.
+Go ahead and grab a few of your closet friends and head to Anderson County for an action packed weekend in our 80,000 acres of wilderness.

 Windrock Park is the largest privately owned off-road recreation area in the country with over 72,000 acres.
 Trails are open seven days a week, 365 days of the year.
 Riding ATVs and Side-by-sides on the 300 plus miles of trails is the most popular activity to do at Windrock Park but there is also hiking and downhill and cross country biking trails.
 Special points of interest that you don’t want to miss are the windmill farm on Buffalo Mountain, the waterfall on trail 16 and rattle rock, the rock crawl course.